DIY punk in food

 One can picture people sitting together in shared apartments, collecting recipes and typing or duplicating cookbooks by hand.
 Instead of accepting supermarket goods, many began growing their own vegetables, baking their own bread, and reviving preservation techniques such as canning or fermenting.
-Much of this was inspired by the counterculture movement, which opened natural food stores and popularized alternative diets — vegetarian, macrobiotic, or whole food.
+Much of this was inspired by the counterculture movement.

-In the States, the Food Conspiracies had sprung up — radical buying clubs, kitchen collectives.
+In the States, the Food Conspiracies had sprung up, radical buying clubs, kitchen collectives.
 They printed their own zines, spreading the gospel: how to cut out the middleman, where to score organic vegetables cheap, how to make soy milk in a battered pot.
 They weren’t cookbooks, they were manifestos.
 DIY ethics in every line: no gatekeepers, no glossy covers, no corporate stamp.
-Just knowledge passed hand to hand, free as breath.

-“Do it yourself — do it loud, do it raw. / Recipes are riffs, soup pots are amplifiers. / We don’t swallow their system — we cook our own noise.”
+“Do it yourself — do it loud, do it raw.
+We don’t swallow their system — we cook our own noise.”

 Zurück